dwilches/Ardity/UnityProject/Assets/SerialComm/README.txt

 If you get this error message:

-> Assets/SerialComm/Scripts/SerialThread.cs(9,17): error CS0234: The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.
+Assets/SerialComm/Scripts/SerialThread.cs(9,17): error CS0234: The type or namespace name `Ports' does not exist in the namespace `System.IO'.
 Are you missing an assembly reference?

 It's because the current "API Compatibility Level" of your Unity project is set to ".NET 2.0 Subset", which doesn't contain the classes necessary for serial communication.
 Do this to solve the problem: